Fruitful-Global-Planet/FruitfulPlanetChange/replit.md

 - **Data-Driven**: All dashboard statistics, pricing, and system metrics are sourced from the PostgreSQL database, eliminating hardcoded data.
 - **Modularity**: Components and services are designed for reusability and clear separation of concerns.
 - **Scalability**: Architecture supports horizontal scaling and various deployment environments.
+- **Global Brand Synchronization**: Advanced cross-reference synchronization system for managing 3,794+ brands across 48 sectors with real-time integrity monitoring and specialized section handling for Fruitful Crate Dance brands.
+- **External Portal Integration**: Backend intelligence engine architecture designed to serve as the data processing backbone for the enhanced Tshwane AI Research Portal and other external systems.
+Provides branded solution recommendations, development pathways, and real-time brand intelligence for housing, energy, agriculture, mining, and entertainment solutions.

 **Technical Implementations:**
 - **Frontend**: React 18 with TypeScript, Vite for build tooling, Wouter for routing, shadcn/ui on Radix UI for UI components, Tailwind CSS for styling, and TanStack React Query for server state management.